aresPanos/dmgp_dfgp_regression/README.md

 # Set the number of epochs equal to 100 and use mini-batches of size 1000.
 # Print the values of the log-marginal likelihood every 10 epochs.
 # For DMGP use 15 eigenfunctions with 1-D embedding while for DFGP use 20 spectral frequencies with a 4-D embedding.
-# For both models, initialize their DNN's weights with pretrained DNNs
+# For both models, initialize their DNN's weights with pretrained DNNs.

 python src/main_realData.py --dataset=protein --batch_size=1000 --display_freq=10 --num_splits=5 --m_dmgp=15 --d_dmgp=1  --m_dfgp=20 --d_dmgp=4 --use_dnn_init=True